Struggling to feel understood? Tune into Talking Mental, a Hong Kong podcast, to learn more about taking care of your mental health

 Hi, Aaron.
 Thanks for sitting down with us.
 How did Talking Mental come about?

-I’ve been dealing with anxiety and panic attacks for six years.
+I’ve been dealing with anxiety and panic attacks for over six years.
 For the first year, I went to a hospital when I was in China but I was misdiagnosed.
 They told me it was a vitamin B12 deficiency.
 I was later introduced to a psychiatrist in Hong Kong and he told me that I actually had anxiety and panic attacks.
 It was the way that he was so calm and it was so common that it was kind of a relief for me.
 Because I had been dealing with a problem on my own and not really knowing what it really was.

 After a few years of understanding it and learning how to deal with it, I realised talking about it really benefited me.
 I challenged myself to do it on a public forum, do something where you have the opportunity to speak to people you wouldn’t usually have the opportunity to speak to.
 Because getting help in Hong Kong is not easy to find and it isn’t affordable.
 This is an opportunity for me to speak to a lot of these people and also help myself to get better.